perevalovds/ofxPytorch/README.md

 ## Addon's Features

+* Addon is added to your oF project by a regular way using Project Generator.

-* Addon works with CPU only (not using CUDA), 64 bit mode.
+* Addon works with CPU only (not using CUDA).

+* Addon must be compiled in **64 bit, Release mode** only (no Debug mode currently allowed) The reason: "on Windows, debug and release builds are not ABI-compatible" - https://pytorch.org/tutorials/advanced/cpp_frontend.htmlfor, so for Debug mode you need to use debug version of LibTorch.

 * Addon uses LibTorch 1.3.1 (downloaded from https://pytorch.org/get-started/locally/).

-* Addon is added to your oF project by a regular way using Project Generator.

 ## Requirements